How to Disable Chrome Notifications

 - After that, click on Notifications.

-- To block all notifications in one fell swoop, you should turn off the Ask before sending option.
+- To block all notifications in one fell swoop, you should select Don’t allow sites to send notifications.

 If you’d like to turn off notifications for individual sites, you should click on the Add button next to Block.
 Type in the name of the site you’d like to block and click on the Add button.

 Disabling Notifications in Chrome on a Mac

 You can also disable Chrome notifications on your Mac via Notification Center.
 Here’s how to do it: